dcomp-leris/SHARD/README.md

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.

-The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the JOURNAL NAME.